-The light green copper pitched roof is emblematic of the prosperity brought west by the Canadian Grand Railway.
+The light green copper-pitched roof is emblematic of the prosperity brought west to British Columbia by the Canadian Grand Railway.
 Famous past guests include Queen Elizabeth II and Winston Churchill.

 You should go into the lobby and stand under its great chandelier.

-It’s said that here is the exact centre of the city – so imagine that the original 1888 incarnation of the hotel used to be considered a ‘foolish location’ due to its location between two forests!
+It’s said that here is the exact city center – so imagine that the original 1888 incarnation of the hotel used to be considered a ‘foolish location’ due to its location between two forests!